Quick Answer

 | IT staff cost | Low — vendor managed | High — dedicated IT team |

-| Ongoing maintenance | Included in subscription | 15–20% of license annually |
+| Ongoing maintenance | Included in subscription | 15–20% of licence annually |

 | Software updates | Automatic — included | Manual — additional cost |